-I used two types of chocolate for this bark, a creamy milk chocolate and a creamy white chocolate.
+I used two types of chocolate for this bark, a bar of creamy milk chocolate and a bar of creamy white chocolate.

 The beauty of homemade chocolate bark, especially if you are just going to sit at home with your partner and devour most of it while watching a movie – me?
 No, never 😉 You don’t need to get too snobby with the chocolate you use.
 I used Cadburys, which here in the UK is available everywhere and is the most mainstream chocolate you can get.
 And it’s never really very pricy.
 Same with the white chocolate I used Milky Bar, which is available everywhere at reasonable prices.

-I don’t see the point in spending a lot on an expensive chocolate that is going to be smothered in toppings.
+I don’t see the point in spending a lot on a bar of expensive chocolate that is going to be smothered in toppings.
 Unless you really like the good stuff, then by all means enjoy 😀

 Everyone knows you can’t have cookies and cream without lashings of Oreo’s.
 I am sure if you look into it, somewhere there is a law about it!
 They give this bark a lovely crunchy texture and every bite is just a chocolate cookie heaven.